zmcartor/homestead-guide/source/account-management.rst

 ..
 Note:: the 'account import' option can only be used to import generic key file. the 'wallet import' option can only be used to import a presale wallet.

-It is also possible to access keys management from the integrated console (using the built-in console or geth attach):
+It is also possible to access keys management from the integrated console (using the built-in console or gexp attach):

 .. code-block:: Javascript